-I think we can all agree that there has been a lot happening in the podcast industry so far this year.
+I think we can all agree that there has been so much happening in the podcast industry during 2020.
 We wanted to help you make sense of it all and break down some of the moves that big players are making when it comes to podcasts.

 Upon reflection, there’s one large streaming platform that pops into all of our heads when we combine the words: podcasts + 2020... and that’s Spotify.

 Spotify has been making waves when it comes to podcasting.
-It feels like every morning we’re waking up to see who they've acquired or partnered with over the last 24 hours.
-We've taken a dive into some of the major moves Spotify has made over the past 8 months.
-Without further adieu:
+It feels like every morning we’re all waking up to see who Spotify has acquired or partnered with over the last 24 hours.
+We’re going to dive into some of the major moves we’ve seen over the past year, so without further adieu:

 The Ringer and Bill Simmons

 In February this year, Spotify announced their acquisition of The Ringer and Bill Simmons’ podcast.
 This was huge.
 It makes sense for Spotify to be purchasing already existing shows and bringing them onto their platform along with the existing audiences.
 It’s unknown how many downloads Bill Simmons’ podcast has per month but it’s said that The Ringer has about 100 million downloads across it's portfolio of shows.

 Why is it smart for Spotify to do this?
 Well, rather than Spotify having to create podcasts from scratch and build them as well as an audience, they are acquiring shows that already have an amazing reputation and audience base that they get to migrate over to their platform.
 Not only does this quickly grow Spotify’s position in the podcasting space, it also provides them with another sizable revenue channel to expand on as many of these shows already generate recurring monthly revenue.